mak8427/Graph_Machine_Learning/redme/README ex5.md

-# Graph Machine Learning Tasks Notebook
+# Implementation and evaluation of Graph Transformers with different positional encodings

 This projects focuses on testing a graph transformer model on the Cora and the Peptides-func datasets.
 We will use laplatian positional encodings and random walk structural embeddings to capture the edge distribution of the graphs.